xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 6.3 Reuse the current tree view that shows Model Elements affected by the paste

 There should be no action here.
-This dialog and tree view is sufficient.
+The current dialog and tree view is sufficient.

 6.4 Modify all resolution operations to first search by ID  instead of name